rayluo/github-pages-overwritter/README.md

             with:

               # Optional.
+              #
-Default value "." means the root directory of your project will be published.
+              # Default value "." means the root directory of your project will be published.
+              #
-              # You can use whatever directory your project uses, for example "wwwroot".
+              # You can use whatever directory your project uses,
+              # for example "wwwroot" (without leading "./").
               # Such a directory does *not* have to already exist in your repo,
-              # it could be an output directory created dynamically by your static website builder.
+              # it could be an output directory created dynamically
+              # by your static website builder.
               source-directory: .

               # Optional.
 Default value "gh-pages".